MagRelo/magrelo/README.md

 ## Featured Project

 ### "Matt Lovan is a Web Developer"
 This is my personal homepage & blog.
-It uses free, open-source components built into Docker containers and deployed on a Linux VM.
+It uses open-source components that are built into Docker containers and deployed on a Linux VM.
 See my [blog post](https://medium.com/@mattlovan/deploy-a-scalable-open-source-architecture-4349cfe27e) for a detailed look at the architecture.

 **Highlights:**
 - **React.js Frontend** – client-side routing (React Router), SASS,